wdzeng/shopee-coins-bot/README.md

 ## Login

-The bot tries to login user Shopee account in the following order.
-If the former one fails, the bot tries to use the next one until success.
+The bot tries to login to user's Shopee account in the following order.
+If the previous one fails, the bot tries the next one until success.

 1. saved cookies if given
-2. username and password if both username and password are set
+2. username and password if both given

 If `--cookie` is set, the bot tries to login using cookies.
-Cookies are updated if login succeeded.
+Cookies are then updated if login succeeded.